vikchupak/AWS/services/cloudformation/cfn.md

       - **Resource attribute**
       - Wait for a resource itself to signal it is ready using cfn-signal
     - `cfn-signal`
-      - Helper script/toolt to send signal
+      - Call `cfn-signal` tool(installed on EC2) from a helper script to send an actual signal

 ### Single Stacks